 - Section 114 of the Food and Drug Administration (FDA) Modernization Act of 1997 (FDAMA 114) was intended to allow the sharing of healthcare economic information (HCEI) with formulary decision makers.
-However, the section's language is vague and, in the absence of formal FDA guidance or clarifying statements over the past 20 years, manufacturers have struggled with interpretation and application of the legislation.1-3 - In December 2016, the 21st Century Cures Act sought to clarify the original provision by clarifying the definition of HCEI, expanding the target audience for receiving HCEI, broadening the range of information shared with payers, and requiring clear statements related to the differences between HCEI and - A majority of respondents (73%) indicated that their organization has a specific process for approval of FDAMA 114 materials, with 21% noting that a process is currently under development and 7% reporting that their organization does not have plans to develop a specific process over the next 12 months. - Of those with an approval process in place, most rated that process as somewhat or not very clear (Figure 3).
+However, the section's language is vague and, in the absence of formal FDA guidance or clarifying statements over the past 20 years, manufacturers have struggled with interpretation and application of the legislation.1-3 - In December 2016, the 21st Century Cures Act sought to clarify the original provision by clarifying the definition of HCEI, expanding the target audience for receiving HCEI, broadening the range of information shared with payers, and requiring clear statements related to the differences between HCEI and approved labeling. - Additionally, in January 2017, the FDA issued draft HCEI guidance on the specific types of information that are considered to be "related" to an approved indication, contextual information that should be included when disseminating HCEI, and guidance on pre-approval dissemination of HCEI for investigational drugs and devices.